CiscoTestAutomation/yang/verifiers/docs/examples/gnmi.rst

                   xpath: network-instances/network-instance/protocols/protocol/static-routes/static
                   cli_return: '%VARIABLES{testscript.returns}'

-As you can see we definie the verifier class in the `format` section of the test case. `class` argument is obligatory and it should point to the class that implements the verifier using dot notation.
+As you can see we define the verifier class in the `format` section of the test case. `class` argument is obligatory and it should point to the class that implements the verifier using dot notation.
 Also you can pass any number of arguments to the verifier, like `min_count` in the example above.
 Arguments passed to the verifier should be arguments that somehow are shared by all the tests that uses it.